TadavomnisT/MMGG/README.md

 ```

-I knwo that de pogram was created using Delfi lang, and I know nothing of Delfi, but I think it' safe ti stick into standard procedure, Which is scanning the file types:3
+I know that the program was created using Delfi lang, and I know nothing of Delfi, but I think it's safe to stick into standard procedure, Which is scanning the file types:3

 ```shell
 ┌──(user㉿dhcppc4)-[~/Desktop/books/MMGG]